 Medical and Surgical

 We have a large and diverse medical ministry and can always use doctors, nurses, and anyone who is interested in medical work.
 Various medical and surgical teams travel to NWHCM every year.
-Please the Medical Ministry section of our website to learn more about serving in medicine, or contact us today.
+For more information contact us today.

 Community Needs Assessment / Census